Saxon Alvarez '23 is a biology major with minors in chemistry and psychology. Saxon is a talented athlete who...

-Associate Professor and Chair of English
+Chair & Associate Professor of English

 2 East South Street

-Galesburg, IL 61401-4999
+Galesburg, IL 61401

+The strength of the creative writing program at Knox begins with our faculty—gifted authors, poets, and scholars.
 These professors love to share their knowledge and bring out the best in each of our students, whether it's in the classroom, during writing workshops, or chatting over a cup of coffee.

-They also work closely with students through Caxton Club -- a student-run literary organization -- to bring high-profile poets, novelists, and essayists to campus for readings and discussions.
+They also work closely with students through Caxton Club—a student-run literary organization—to bring high-profile poets, novelists, and essayists to campus for readings and discussions.
 A few to visit Knox recently include:

-Works of Galesburg native Carl Sandburg and Edgar Lee Masters, a Knox alumnus, are also among the extensive holdings of Seymour Library -- which houses more than 300,000 volumes and 700 periodicals.
+Works of Galesburg native Carl Sandburg and Edgar Lee Masters, a Knox alumnus, are also among the extensive holdings of Seymour Library—which houses more than 300,000 volumes and 700 periodicals.